wisen007/nyc-taxi-data-analysis/README.md

 This project was created as part of the **Maven Analytics Data Challenge** and to showcase my ability to:
 - Transform raw datasets into insights.
 - Apply DAX for calculations and narratives.
 - Build interactive dashboards for decision-making.
+- This dashboard is a replica of the one by the winner Zoe Douglas which one the maven challenge in 2021

 ---